-Pearson Edexcel GCSE Girls in Computing
+Pearson Edexcel GCSE Computer Science (2020)

 The gender gap in Computer Science has been closing for the last seven years with record numbers of girls taking A level and GCSE Computer Science in 2020.

 Did you know that only 20% of candidates for GCSE Computer Science are girls?